acmdas/das_fieldstones/morefieldstones2018.md

 Sat, 17 Feb 2018

 Turning and turning in the widening gyre

 The falcon cannot hear the falconer;

 Things fall apart; the centre cannot hold;

 Mere anarchy is loosed upon the world,

 The blood-dimmed tide is loosed, and everywhere

 The ceremony of innocence is drowned;

 The best lack all conviction, while the worst

 Are full of passionate intensity.

 Surely some revelation is at hand;

 Surely the Second Coming is at hand.

 The Second Coming!
 Hardly are those words out

-When a vast image out of <em>Spiritus Mundi</em> Troubles my sight: a waste of desert sand;
+When a vast image out of *Spiritus Mundi*

+Troubles my sight: a waste of desert sand;

 A shape with lion body and the head of a man,

 A gaze blank and pitiless as the sun,

 Is moving its slow thighs, while all about it

 Wind shadows of the indignant desert birds.

 The darkness drops again; but now I know

 That twenty centuries of stony sleep

 Were vexed to nightmare by a rocking cradle,

 And what rough beast, its hour come round at last,

 Slouches towards Bethlehem to be born?

 &mdash; William Butler Yeats, 1919

 ## The Source of All Evil
 Sun, 18 Feb 2018

 "IF I had only one sermon to preach, it would be a sermon against Pride.
 The more I see of existence, and especially of modern practical and experimental existence, the more I am convinced of the reality of the old religious thesis; that all evil began with some attempt at superiority; some moment when, as we might say, the very skies were cracked across like a mirror, because there was a sneer in Heaven."&mdash;G.K.
-Chesterton: <em>If I Had Only One Sermon To Preach</em>
+Chesterton: *If I Had Only One Sermon To Preach*

 ## What a Long, Strange Trip...
 Wed, 21 Feb 2018